xvag/xvag.github.io/_posts/2018-01-10-gns3_on_archlinux.md

 #### [02] Get and install Dynamips.

-I will download and install the latest release (at the date of this post) for my example.
+I will download and install the latest release (at the date of this post) for my example.<br>
 Refer to dynamips (https://github.com/GNS3/dynamips/releases) for specific versions and release notes.
 ```
 $ cd /tmp